 Harry had an unpleasant constricted sensation in his chest; he did not want to say goodbye to Sirius.
 He had a bad feeling about this parting; he didn’t know when they would next see each other.

-This speaks for itself; the part about them never seeing each other again was true in the end.
-(24)
+The part about them never seeing each other again was true in the end (24).

-In the battle between Dumbledore and Voldemort, it says, “Dumbledore was stood in front of the golden gates.”
-The golden gates could be associated with heaven or the afterlife, hinting towards his death in Book 6.
-(36) – Submitted by Breanna
+During the battle between Dumbledore and Voldemort, it says, “Dumbledore was stood in front of the golden gates.”
+The golden gates could be associated with heaven or the afterlife, hinting at his death in Book 6 (36). – Submitted by Breanna

-During Dumbledore’s Start-of-Term speech Harry, Ron, and Hermione talked about Dumbledore’s hand and Hermione says, “It looks as if it’s dead.”
-(8)
+During Dumbledore’s start-of-term speech, Harry, Hermione, and Ron talked about Dumbledore’s hand, and Hermione says, “It looks as if it’s dead” (8).

 I make mistakes just like the next man.
 In fact, being – forgive me – rather cleverer than most men, my mistakes tend to be correspondingly huger.

-This could be in direct reference to Dumbledore’s mistake with thinking he could detroy the Horcux without any great repercussions to his well being and foreshadowing he’s death becasue of it.
-(10) – Submitted by Danielle
+This could be in direct reference to Dumbledore’s mistake of thinking he could destroy the Horcrux without any great repercussion to his well-being and foreshadows his death because of it (10). – Submitted by Danielle

-Seems as if another one of Trelawney’s predictions was right.
-(25) – Submitted by Chelsea
+It seems as if another one of Trelawney’s predictions was right (25). – Submitted by Chelsea

 If I tell you to leave me and save yourself, you will do as I tell you?

-One of the chapters in this book is entitled “Phoenix’s Lament.”
-A lament is “a cry of sorrow or grief,” so obviously Fawkes would lament over Dumbledore.
-(29)
+One of the chapters in this book is titled “Phoenix’s Lament.”
+A lament is “a cry of sorrow or grief,” so obviously, Fawkes would lament over Dumbledore (29).

 When George lost his ear after Voldemort’s attack, he lost something that was an important part of a pair to him.
-This could foreshadow the loss of his twin. – Submitted by Stephie
+This could foreshadow the loss of his twin (5). – Submitted by Stephie

 As Professor Trelawney tells us in Book 6, whenever 13 people gather, the first to leave the group will be the first to die.
-13 of the survivors of Voldemort’s attack (Harry, Ron, Hermione, Mr. and Mrs. Weasley, Fred, George, Bill, Fleur, Ginny, Hagrid, Tonks, and Lupin) all drink Firewhiskey together.
-Lupin is both the first to finish his glass (he had “drained his glass in one“) and the first to leave the gathering (to look for Mad-Eye’s body).
-(5) – Submitted by Meg
+13 of the survivors of Voldemort’s attack (Harry, Ron, Hermione, Mr. and Mrs. Weasley, Fred, George, Bill, Fleur, Ginny, Hagrid, Tonks, and Lupin) all drink firewhisky together.
+Lupin is both the first to finish his glass (he had “drained his glass in one“) and the first to leave the gathering (to look for Mad-Eye’s body) (5). – Submitted by Meg

-The Weasley twins are referred to as individuals throughout the book; when the trio hear “Potterwatch” on the radio they immediately recognize that it is Fred, not George, who is on the show.
-The fact that they are seen not as a pair for perhaps the first time in the series could give a clue that only one of them will survive the final battle.
+The Weasley twins are not often referred to as individuals throughout the book; when the trio hear Potterwatch on the radio, they immediately recognize that it is Fred, not George, who is on the show.
+The fact that they are seen not as a pair for one of the few times in the series could give a clue that only one of them will survive the final battle (22).

-On page 328 (US edition), we find out that written on the Potters’ gravestones is “The last enemy that shall be destroyed is death.”
-This is not strictly a death clue, although it does foreshadow the topic and its importance at the end of Deathly Hallows. – Submitted by Angela
+Written on the Potters’ gravestones is “The last enemy that shall be destroyed is death.”
+This is not strictly a death clue, although it does foreshadow the topic and its importance at the end of Deathly Hallows (16). – Submitted by Angela

-Harry thinks that he “seemed set on course to become just as reckless a godfather to Teddy Lupin as Sirius Black had been to him” on page 418 (UK edition).
-This could foreshadow the deaths of Tonks and Lupin, as this would put their son Teddy in the same situation, in regards to upbringing, as Harry found himself in. – Submitted by Agnieszka
+Harry thinks that he “seemed set on course to become just as reckless a godfather to Teddy Lupin as Sirius Black had been to him.”
+This could foreshadow the deaths of Tonks and Lupin since this would put their son, Teddy, in the same situation, in regard to upbringing, as Harry found himself in (25). – Submitted by Agnieszka

 James Potter (Prongs) was the first of the Marauders to die, followed by Sirius (Padfoot) in Order of the Phoenix.
 Moony, Wormtail, Padfoot, and Prongs die in reverse order, which is confirmed by the end of the book. – Submitted by Ryan